rstacruz/frontend-exercises/order-form/Readme.md

 Our shopping website has customers abandoning their purchase in the order form.
 Our research shows that they drop out because they make typos in their credit card numbers.
-We can do something about this!
+We can do something about this.

 ## Solution

-Implement validation for the credit card number to catch our users mistakes, and provide them helpful feedback!
+Implement validation for the credit card number to catch our users mistakes, and provide them helpful feedback.

  * It should tell me the credit card type (Mastercard / Visa / American Express) as soon as it knows it.